pydata/patsy/doc/formulas.rst

 So when interpreting a formula like ``1 + a + b + a:b``, Patsy's
-job is to pick and choose from the above pieces and then assemble them like a jig-saw.
+job is to pick and choose from the above pieces and then assemble them together like a jigsaw puzzle.

-Let's walk through that formula to see how this works.
+Let's walk through the formula  ``1 + a + b + a:b`` to see how this
+works.
 First it encodes the intercept:

 .. container::